What’s The Best Neem Oil For Indoor Plants

 2. Harris Brand Cold-Pressed Neem Oil

-Choose an organic oil that is cold pressed and formulated for use on plants, pets, skin, and hair.
-You can easily prepare a homemade spray solution for plants using one teaspoon of this neem oil, 1/4 of a teaspoon of dish soap or castile soap, and 4 cups of water.
+To create a homemade spray solution for your plants, combine one teaspoon of this neem oil with 1/4 teaspoon of dish soap or castile soap and 4 cups of water.

 Is Neem Oil Good For Indoor Plants?